-Each process in Fig.~\ref{fig:multiboson} is generated separately representing the SM-only (as a red-filled histogram), the interference between the SM and BSM components (as a green-filled histogram), and the BSM-only (as a blue-filled histogram) contribution.
-The exact syntax is given below (where the charge conjugate process was not generated in the interest of keeping the computation time low):
+Each process in Fig.~\ref{fig:multiboson} is generated separately, representing the SM-only (red-filled histogram), the interference between the SM and BSM components (green-filled histogram), and the BSM-only contribution (blue-filled histogram).
+The exact syntax used is